How to Use Chalk Paint in Your Apartment

-Moving into your first college apartment is exciting.
+Moving into your first apartment is exciting.
 It’s the first taste many people get of true independence and freedom.

 Personalizing your apartment is even more fun.
 Decorating your place is the best way to make your temporary home feel like it’s truly yours.

 This can be hard if your lease prevents you from making any permanent changes, though.
 And unless you’re a crafty person or you grew up around interior design gurus, you may not even be aware of all your options.

 At one time, there weren’t too many temporary fixes for the average college student to decorate their homes with.
 But today, you have innovative products like chalk paint!